Skip The Turkey—Your Survival Guide To A Vegan Thanksgiving

 In the past, tofurkey cornered the market as the only option for a vegan-friendly main course at Thanksgiving dinner.
 Now, there are hundreds of meatless recipes to choose from—tofurkey included.
-Nothing against tofurkey, but if you’re looking for a few other ideas for your main dish to swap out for a turkey dinner it’s helpful to know just what exactly are the alternatives.
+Nothing against tofurkey, but if you’re looking for a few other ideas for your main dish, it’s helpful to know all of the alternatives.

 Here are some of the best plant-based proteins to make this Thanksgiving:

 While tofurkey is still a totally valid option, there are endless ways to transform these popular plant proteins into a knockout vegan thanksgiving dish.
-While I’m a big fan of this simple and essential recipe for Oven Roasted Tofu from Whole Foods you can easily substitute tempeh for a more firm and hardy option or opt for its chewier cousin, seitan, which mimics the texture of meat.
-All three are made from soy protein, so make sure you buy organic and non-GMO for the healthiest version that leaves out any harmful hormones or antibiotics.
+While I’m a big fan of Whole Food’s simple and essential recipe for Oven Roasted Tofu, you can easily substitute tempeh for a more firm and hardy option or opt for its chewier cousin, seitan, which mimics the texture of meat.
+All three are made from soy protein, so make sure you buy organic and non-GMO for the healthiest version, free from harmful hormones or antibiotics.

 3. Non-Traditional Vegan Thanksgiving Entrées

-No one said you had to recreate a turkey meal, so why not go totally off-script and do something different?
-Any combination of beans, grains and vegetables will do for a Thanksgiving casserole, sans meat, or get creative by making this simple yet savory Vegan Thanksgiving Wrap from Minimalist Baker that has seasonal ingredients like sweet potatoes, cranberries and pumpkin seeds.
+No one said you had to recreate a turkey meal, so why not go off-script and do something different?
+Any combination of beans, grains, and vegetables will do for a Thanksgiving casserole (sans meat).
+You can also get creative by making this simple yet savory Vegan Thanksgiving Wrap from Minimalist Baker.
+It includes seasonal ingredients like sweet potatoes, cranberries, and pumpkin seeds.

 SIDES & SAUCES

-Many classic Thanksgiving sides contain meat or dairy, like gravy, stuffing, and biscuits.
-Play it safe and whip up these vegan Thanksgiving dinner sides instead:
+Many classic Thanksgiving sides (gravy, stuffing, biscuits) contain meat or dairy.
+Play it safe and whip up these vegan sides instead: